michaelkorby/nest_thermostat_logger/README.md

 ## Troubleshooting

+- **Refresh token expires after ~7 days**: If you see `invalid_grant` errors after about a week, this is common with unverified OAuth apps in Testing mode.
+The poller will log clear instructions when this happens.
+To prevent this long-term:
+  - **Option 1 (Recommended)**: Get your OAuth app verified in Google Cloud Console.
+This requires submitting your app for review, but refresh tokens will last much longer (up to 6 months of inactivity).
+  - **Option 2**: Keep the app in Testing mode but ensure it runs frequently (your 5-minute schedule should help).
+You may still need to re-authorize periodically.
+  - When Google provides a new refresh token during token refresh, the poller logs it—update `config.json` with the new value to extend the token lifetime.

 - If the script logs `Failed to refresh access token`, verify the client credentials and refresh token.
 - `No thermostat devices found` indicates the SDM API returned no thermostat devices.
 Check the project linkage and API permissions.
 - Use `--log-level DEBUG` for detailed logging: